botworld-wiki/beatburger.github.io/bots.md

 ---

 layout: default
-title: List of bots
+title: All the bots
-description: All the bots in Botworld Adventure so far
+description: The place to learn everything there is to know about the wonderful bots you can encounter and build in Botworld Adventure!

 ---